-36. COMMITMENTS
+35. COMMITMENTS

-The Group had the following capital commitments as at the end of the reporting period:
+The Group had the following contractual commitments as at the end of the reporting period:

-2022 HK\$'000 2021 HK\$'000

-Contracted, but not provided for:

-Buildings 11,242 236,872

-Machinery and office equipment 82,162 220,588

-Leasehold land - 337,061

-Total capital commitments 93,404 794,521
+2023 HK\$'000 2022 HK\$'000 Buildings Machinery and office equipment 44,625 11,242 Machinery and office equipment Total contractual commitments 208,554 253,179 93,404

-37. RELATED PARTY TRANSACTIONS
+36. RELATED PARTY TRANSACTIONS

-In addition to the transactions detailed elsewhere in these financial statements. the Group had the following transactions with related parties during the year:
+(a) In addition to the transactions detailed elsewhere in these financial statements, the Group had the following transactions with related parties during the year:

-Notes 2022 HK\$'000 2021 HK\$'000
+Notes 2023 HK\$'000 2022 HK\$'000

 Lease payments paid to:

-Ms. Cheng Shao-Wen (i) 146 26
+Ms. Cheng Shao-Wen (i) 142 146

-Mr. Cheng Yung-Kang (ii) 60 26
+Mr. Cheng Yung-Kang (ii) 59 60

-禾涎股份有限公司 ("禾涎") (iii) 308 148
+禾涎股份有限公司("禾涎") (iii) 301 308

-Ms. Lin Mei Li (iv) 63
+Ms. Lin Mei Li (iv) 62 63

-Depreciation of right-of-use assets:

-Ms. Cheng Shao-Wen (i) 121

-Mr. Cheng Yung-Kang (ii) 35

-禾 涎 (iii) 159

-Ms. Lin Mei-Li (iv) - 63

-Interest expenses on the lease liabilities:

-Ms. Cheng Shao-Wen (i) 2

-Mr. Cheng Yung-Kang (ii) 1

-禾 涎 (iii) 3

-Ms. Lin Mei-Li (iv) 1
+36. RELATED PARTY TRANSACTIONS (continued)

-- Ms. Cheng Shao-Wen is the daughter of Mr. Cheng Li-Yu, a director of the Company.
+- (a) In addition to the transactions detailed elsewhere in these financial statements, the Group had the following transactions with related parties during the year: (continued) Notes: - (i) Ms. Cheng Shao-Wen is the daughter of Mr. Cheng Li-Yu, a director of the Company.
 The rentals were determined at rates mutually agreed between the relevant parties.
-During the year ended 31 December 2022, the Group only entered into a short-term lease agreement with Ms. Cheng Shao-Wen.
-As at 31 December 2022 and 31 December 2021, there were no right-of-use assets and lease liabilities recognised. - (ii) Mr. Cheng Yung-Kang is the son of Mr. Cheng Li-Yu, a director of the Company.
+During the year ended 31 December 2023, the Group only entered into a short-term lease agreement with Ms. Cheng Shao-Wen. - (ii) Mr. Cheng Yung-Kang is the son of Mr. Cheng Li-Yu, a director of the Company.
 The rentals were determined at rates mutually agreed between the relevant parties.
-During the year ended 31 December 2022, the Group only entered into a short-term lease agreement with Ms. Cheng Yung Kang.
-As at 31 December 2022 and 31 December 2021, there were no right-of-use assets and lease liabilities recognised. - Ms. Cheng Shao-Wen and Mr. Cheng Yung-Kang are the directors of 禾涎.
+During the year ended 31 December 2023, the Group only entered into a short-term lease agreement with Ms. Cheng Yung Kang. - (iii) Ms. Cheng Shao-Wen and Mr. Cheng Yung-Kang are the directors of 禾涎.
 Ms. Lin Mei-Li, the spouse of Mr. Cheng Li-Yu, a director of the Company, Ms. Cheng Shao-Wen and Mr. Cheng Yung-Kang are the shareholders of 禾涎.
 The rentals were determined at rates mutually agreed between the relevant parties.
-During the year ended 31 December 2022, the Group only entered into a short-term lease agreement with 禾涎.
-As at 31 December 2022 and 31 December 2021, there were no right-of-use assets and lease liabilities recognised. - (iv) Ms. Lin Mei-Li is the spouse of Mr. Cheng Li-Yu, a director of the Company.
+During the year ended 31 December 2023, the Group only entered into a short-term lease agreement with 禾涎. - (iv) Ms. Lin Mei-Li is the spouse of Mr. Cheng Li-Yu, a director of the Company.
 The rentals were determined at rates mutually agreed between the relevant parties.
-During the year ended 31 December 2022, the Group only entered into a short-term lease agreement with Ms. Lin Mei-Li.
-As at 31 December 2022 and 31 December 2021, there were no right-of-use assets and lease liabilities recognised.
+During the year ended 31 December 2023, the Group only entered into a short-term lease agreement with Ms. Lin Mei-Li.